-One of the lots in the previous Freeman’s auction on June 21, which interested both Geo and I, was a painting by Ann Crane, the second wife of Bruce Crane.
+One of the lots in the previous Freeman’s auction on June 21, which interested us was a painting by Ann Crane, the second wife of Bruce Crane.

 According to the biography “Bruce Crane: American Tonalist”, Ann was not happy at Old Lyme because she could not establish her own identity as an artist.
 By the end of the second decade, Ann only visited her husband on alternate weekends.

-It was not surprising that the Old Lyme was not Ann’s favorite.
+It was not surprising that Old Lyme was not Ann’s favorite.
 The famous art colony was essentially a gentleman’s retreat heaven.
-The lack of female professionals in the artist group provided the advantages that the artists formed a brotherhood kinship without worrying the tedious social customs.
+The lack of female professionals in the artist group provided the advantage that the artists formed a brotherhood kinship without worrying about tedious social customs.

 The skills and techniques were of a master of tonalism style, but hardly would people associate such kind of solitude reflection with the females.
-Whether Ann was speaking of her own voice or imitating her husband is uncertain, but at the turn of the century, people expected female artists to paint miniature ivory, not rugged landscape in New England winter.
-Thus Ann could only choose one between artistic fidelity and anindependent identity.
-Her aloofness to the art colony in later years probably indicated that such sacrifice in the end didn’t help her marriage.
+Whether Ann was speaking of her own voice or imitating her husband is uncertain, but at the turn of the century, people expected female artists to paint miniature ivory, not rugged landscapes in New England winter.
+Thus Ann could only choose between artistic fidelity and an independent identity.
+Her aloofness to the art colony in later years probably indicated that such sacrifice, in the end, didn’t help her marriage.

 The lot was sold for $2600, under the low estimation of $3000.